boutproject/boutproject.github.io/documentation/workshop2018.markdown

 <a name="registration"/>
 #### Registration
-Anyone interested in attending should contact Ben Dudson (benjamin.dudson@york.ac.uk) by 1st December.
+Anyone interested in attending should contact Ben Dudson (benjamin.dudson@york.ac.uk) by 15th November.

 **No registration fee**